 Pupils continue to study both German and Spanish in the lower seniors, after which a language is an optional GCSE subject.
 Our approach to language learning emphasises communicative ability, but also values comprehension, written accuracy and grammatical understanding.
 To enable a higher level of communication, pupils are encouraged to talk as much as possible in the target language during lessons, learning phonics and sound symbol correlations in each language, as well as learning vocabulary to assist their communicative powers.

-Year 8 sees a continued expansion of language knowledge, and includes the learning of the Past Perfect Tense in both languages.
-By the end of Year 8, pupils are expected to be able to communicate in writing and orally with reasonable accuracy and some fluency.
+Throughout year 7 and 8, pupils learn the skills necessary to succeed in the GCSE, and by the end of year 8, pupils are expected to be able to communicate in writing and orally with reasonable accuracy and some fluency.

-In Years 10 and 11 we follow the AQA French specification, in which all four skills are again assessed, reading and listening comprehension through examination and writing and speaking currently though controlled assessments.
-By the end of the GCSE course in either language, pupils are expected to be able to understand texts from a variety of media, and to provide information and opinions either in writing or orally on a very broad range of topics, from hobbies and pastimes through to environmental and social problems.
-Pupils are currently able to enter the examinations at either Foundation or Higher Level, while controlled assessments are single tier.
+In years 9, 10 and 11, we will be following the new Edexcel GCSE specification, in which all four skills of speaking, writing, reading and listening are assessed through external examinations.
+By the end of the GCSE course in either language, pupils are expected to be able to understand texts from a variety of media, and to provide information and opinions with in writing or orally on a broad range of topics, from hobbies and school life, through to environmental and social problems.
+The new GCSE covers reading aloud and dictation, using vocabulary from a prescribed list provided by the exam board.
+Pupils are able to enter the examinations at either Foundation or Higher tier.